Tyler-Yates/simple-heroku-mongo-flask-app/README.md

 You can get a free MongoDB database by signing up for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 MongoDB Atlas has a free tier which includes a simple cluster deployment.

+You will need a [Python 3](https://www.python.org/about/) interpreter to run this application.
+The Python 3 interpreter should include the `venv` module.

 ## Setup
 You will need to create a virtual environment to run this application.
 Run the following commands at the root of this repo: